shopsmart/clj-foundation/README.md

 Describes and specifies best practices at Brad's Deals for working in Clojure.

+This library only depends on Clojure, Potemkin, and Schema.
+Intentionally, it does not add any additional dependencies.

 Libraries making additional simple things easy and hard things possible in Clojure that are intended for use across all Clojure projects at Brad's Deals.

 For example: